The Healing Power of the Lord

 This gift of working miracles (I Corinthians 12:10) and the gift of healing are different, but have something in common.
 This is that they do not depend on the laws science.
 Thought they are different, they work simultaneously.
 The Holy Spirit of God bestows the gift of working miracles, which is simply defined as the divine suspension of the natural order of things, such as walking on water, changing water into wine, raising the dead, and feeding 5,000 with a few morsels of food.
 Miracles are natural with God.

 Miracles are Divine events against the laws of darkness, "a wonder", a "mighty work", produced by the power of God, defeating the works of the devil.

 Although the physical kingdom of God has come, the kingdom of Satan continues to exist.
 Contrary to some of the pharisees' expectations, the arrival of the kingdom of God did not eradicate of the kingdom of Satan.
-The people overwhelmed by evil forces are to wait on the Lord to act.
-He knows that evil forces coexist in this world with forces of God.
+The people of fath who are overwhelmed by evil forces are to wait in the Lord to act.
+He knows that evil forces coexist in this world against His forces.
 He must not "consult the mediums and wizards" (Isaiah 8:19) but "wait for the Lord" (Isaiah 8:17) and turn to "the law and to the testimony" (Isaiah 8:20).
 He must not "consult the dead on behalf of the living" (Isaiah 8:19).
 Knowing that both the kingdom of God and the kingdom of Satan coexist in this present world, the Christian of an animist heritage is able to differentiate the two.